voormann/sha256/README.md

 # SHA256
-SHA256 in JavaScript without any dependencies
+SHA256 in JavaScript with UTF-8 encoding without any dependencies